Impacts of consolidation on the healthcare supply chain

 Electronic supply chain management applications are another way that hospitals can control their supply chain spending.
-According to a January 2019 survey from Syft and Sage Growth Partners, roughly 97 percent of healthcare executives and supply chain leaders agreed that supply chain analytics could positively impact hospital costs.
+According to a January 2019 survey from Syft and Sage Growth Partners, roughly 97% of healthcare executives and supply chain leaders agreed that supply chain analytics could positively impact hospital costs.

-In fact, 87 percent of survey respondents agreed that these technologies could help improve hospital margins by more than 1 percent.
-For a hospital with $500 million in total revenues and a 1 percent margin, that supply chain management system could result in gains of between $5 and $15 million.
+In fact, 87% of survey respondents agreed that these technologies could help improve hospital margins by more than 1%.
+For a hospital with $500 million in total revenues and a 1% margin, that supply chain management system could result in gains of between $5 and $15 million.

 Despite this overwhelming support, 64% of survey respondents reported that they do not use a dedicated supply chain management system.
 Of those Syft survey respondents who did report using this technology, approximately three-quarters indicated that they were primarily using their supply chain management systems to track inventory and consolidate suppliers.